epfl-lasa/iCub-Assistant/README.md

 ## System Requirements
-This code works and has been extensively tested on Ubuntu 16.
+This code has been extensively tested on Ubuntu 16.
 It has been experimentally tested on Ubuntu 18 and Mac OS-X, yet we do not ensure proper execution.
 - OS: Ubuntu 16
 - Yarp: Install from [yarp-link](https://www.yarp.it/install_yarp_linux.html#install_on_linux).
 If using ubuntu 16, get the xenial version in their repository.
 Make sure you enable the plugins if compiling it from the source.
 - Gazebo: Install from [gazebo-link](http://gazebosim.org/tutorials?tut=install_ubuntu&ver=5.0) Version 7 or 9 work properly.